Energy-saving measures at FAU

 Thank you for helping FAU to save energy.
 You can share your ideas with us and make an important contribution to saving energy at FAU.
 Unfortunately, we will not be able to reply to every tip.

-Please use this form on our german website to share your idea with us.
+Please use this form to share your idea with us.

 FAU on the road towards net zero